 Staff comments: The applicant has stated that they will water the access road and pit to reduce dust, however, a detailed dust suppression plan was not submitted.
-A condition requiring topsoil piles to be graded and vegetated within one growing season is suggested.
+A condition requiring topsoil piles to be graded and vegetated within one growing season is included.

-Hours of operation have been limited to 7:00 am - 5:00 pm which is a shorter working day than most pits in the County.
-Staff is suggesting that the term of the permit be limited to two years to limit the long term impacts of this proposal.
+Proposed hours of operation are limited to 7:00 am - 5:00 pm which is a shorter working day than most pits in the County.
+If approved, staff recommends that the term of the permit be limited to two years to limit the long term impacts of this proposal.
 This timeframe includes time for reclamation of the site.
-Due to the limited space for operation, it is staff's opinion that there is not enough room to install features that would mitigate noise impacts.
-The applicant stated that a looped circulation for dump trucks will be employed, however, back-up beepers will be used on equipment.
-They also stated that "jake" brakes will not be used and a condition of approval restricting their use is suggested.
+Due to the limited space for operation, there is not enough room to install features that would mitigate noise impacts.
+The applicant has stated that a looped circulation for dump trucks will be employed, however, back-up beepers will be used on equipment.
+They also stated that "jake" brakes will not be used and a condition of approval restricting their use is included.
 Because of the pit location and the access, there is no way to route haul traffic a different way without impacting more residences or to place it any further away from existing residences.

-The standard conditions requiring a weed mitigation plan, monitoring, and reporting are suggested.
+The standard conditions requiring a weed mitigation plan, monitoring, and reporting are included.

-Is the application in compliance with the Policies and Regulations outlined above?
+\\Is the application in compliance with the Policies and Regulations outlined above?
 Yes or No